 The regulated adult use cannabis market is online in Massachusetts, and cannabis consumers are traveling far and wide to purchase legal products.
-The problem is, cannabis concentrates and infused products available today are sub-par at best, and are way over priced for the quality.
-For the legal market to beat out the illicit market there needs to be products that are affordable and safe, but also go above and beyond the quality of illegal products.
+The problem is, vape products that are available today are sub-par at best, and are way over priced.
+For the legal market to beat out the illicit market there needs to be products that are affordable, but also go above and beyond the quality of illegal products.